DigitalCommons/mykomap-monolith/docs/architecture.md

 ```
 ├── datasets
 │   ├── some-dataset
+│   │   ├── config.json (itemProps, vocabs, UI config, languages, etc.)
+│   │   ├── about.md (markdown file containing info to be displayed in AboutPanel)
 │   │   ├── locations.json (array of lng-lat coordinates for each item)
 │   │   ├── searchable.json (array of the property values and searchable strings for each item)
 │   │   ├── items